-Christmas 2017 is now a distant memory, and thoughts are turning towards the brighter days of Spring.
-If you’re considering sending someone a sat nav as a gift, or you’re off visiting friends & family, you might well be wondering which is the best one to buy at the moment.
+Spring is on the way out and thoughts are turning towards the brighter days of Summer.
+If you’re off on holiday or have plans to visit friends & family, you might well be wondering which is the best sat nav to buy at the moment.
 First off, a sat nav that’s right for other people isn’t necessarily the right one for you – it very much depends on where and when you’re planning to use it.
-If you’re after some occasional simple A to B navigation then, to be honest, an app on your mobile phone will probably do the job as well as any basic sat nav, or there are some entry level sat navs available such as the Garmin Nuvi 68LM or TomTom Start 25M.
+If you’re after some occasional simple A to B navigation then, to be honest, an app on your mobile phone will probably do the job as well as any basic sat nav, or there are some entry level models available such as the Garmin Nuvi 68LM or TomTom Start 25M.
 Expect a basic sat nav to set you back somewhere between £50 and £100.

 So which is the best sat nav right now?

 One major benefit of the high-end TomTom models, (and the latest Garmin Drive models), is WiFi connectivity.
-More than just a gimmick, having WiFi available means an end to the rather tedious update process where you have to bring your sat nav in from the car, connect it to your desktop via USB, and do the download update & install procedure.
-Instead, updates can be done automatically wherever you have a WiFi signal, most likely when parked up on your drive.
-You don’t even need a desktop PC anymore.
+More than just a gimmick, having WiFi available means an end to the rather tedious update process where the only way to update your sat nav is to bring it in from the car, connect it to your desktop via USB, and download & install the updates.
+With WiFi, updates can be done automatically wherever you have a WiFi signal, most likely when parked up on your drive.
+You don’t even need a desktop PC.

 Why not see what other sat navs people are buying – that’s always a good guide.
 Check out Our Most Popular Sat Navs right now.